 (f) carry out such other functions as are conferred upon the Commissioner under this Act.

 [Section 7 inserted by No. 53 of 2004 s.
-7.]
+7; amended by No. 14 of 2010 s.
+39.]

 8. Commissioner may delegate

 (1) The Commissioner may delegate to a person any power or duty of the Commissioner under another provision of this Act, other than an investigative function under section 13.